aws-powertools/powertools-lambda-python/docs/contributing/getting_started.md

 | Build a sample application                                                                                                                                                                                      | Using Powertools for AWS Lambda in different contexts will give you insights on what could be made easier, which documentation could be enriched, and more.                                        |

 !!! question "Still couldn't find anything that match your skill set?"
-        Please reach out on Discord, specially if you'd like to get mentoring for a task you'd like to take but feel you aren't ready yet :)
+        Please reach out on [Discord](https://discord.gg/B8zZKbbyET){target="_blank" rel="nofollow"}, specially if you'd like to get mentoring for a task you'd like to take but you don't feel ready yet :)

 ## Sending a pull request